 BA (Hons) Education and Lifelong Learning (Top-Up)

-This Honours Degree Level 6 programme, is available to study full-time in one year, including attendance at college for one afternoon and evening per week.
+This Honours Degree Level 6 programme, is available to study full-time in one year.
 It is designed to extend the knowledge gained from previous studies at Level 5, developing a deeper understanding of the context of education in our society and examining current contemporary issues in Education.

 The course offers the opportunity to work alongside peers from a variety of roles across the education sector.
 The programme aims to provide a balance between provision of information and opportunities to actively assimilate, apply, question, debate and critically reflect.
 Teaching and learning strategies will encourage student engagement in new areas of knowledge, broadening and deepening existing knowledge, and provide opportunities to apply theory and new understanding to students’ own practices, developing individuals as graduate professionals.